alanng10/class-lang/Docue/Article/Word/a.md

 Word "color" has meaning that is vision value.

-Word "vision" has meaning that is view in mind.

-Word "mind" has meaning that is think entity.

-Word "think" has meaning that is thinking.

-Word "prac" has meaning that is practical limit.

-Word "config" has meaning that is configured.

-Word "plain" has meaning that is entirely plain.

-Word "termal" has meaning that is terminal.

-Word "command" has meaning that is char list command.

 Word "red" has meaning that is color col.

 Word "green" has meaning that is color hor.